If you are wondering how to make celery juice, it’s very simple, yet can be the most rewarding thing you do all day.

 Imagine a time when celery was used strictly for medicine; this happens to be true for most of recorded history according to the text World Vegetables: Principles, Production, and Nutritive Values.

-Archeological evidence suggests that celery seeds were transported in Switzerland around 4000 B.C.
+Archeological evidence suggests that celery seeds were transported to Switzerland around 4000 B.C.

 Celery is believed to have been cultivated for at least 3000 years; most of this time it is known to be used exclusively for medicine.
 The first time celery was first recorded to be used as food in France was in the 1600s.